 7) Don’t get ripped off when renting the scooter

 Petrol is additional and is quite cheap.
-You will need to find a petrol station called ‘Pertamina’ or there are actually street vendors that sell petrol for a premium price.
+You will need to find a petrol station called ‘Pertamina’, or there are street vendors selling petrol at a premium price.
 It’s best to avoid these vendors as the petrol contents can be questionable.
-Having said that in most cases it’s fine.
+Having said that, in most cases, it’s fine.

 ‘ Bali Villa Escapes tip: It’s OK to bargain when renting a scooter.
 Try to get the price down by 10-20%.
-If your renting for an extended period they should be agreeable to this’.
+If you’re renting for an extended period, they should be agreeable to this.

 8) Avoid driving at night

-Try to avoid driving too much at night as in some areas there are no street lights and the roads can have some big pot holes.
-If it’s doing the rainy season and your driving at night take extreme care.
-Also, if you are driving at night in popular tousrist areas like Semiyak, Legian, Kuta and Canggu, people do get on their scooters after a few drinks so take care when you are near bars and clubs.
+Try to avoid driving too much at night as in some areas there are no street lights and the roads can have some big potholes.
+If it’s doing the rainy season and you are driving at night, take extreme care.
+Also, if you are driving at night in popular tourist areas like Seminyak, Legian, Kuta and Canggu, people get on their scooters after a few drinks so take care when you are near bars and clubs.
 The Batu Bolong & Pantai Berawa area in Canggu is notorious for this as people leave Old Man’s beach bar or Finns after a few sunset Bintangs and head home.

 9) Avoid hitting any stray dogs wondering on the street

-Stray dogs are everywhere in Bali and they love to chase after motor bikes and bark.
-Avoid these dogs and don’t hit them just because they are chasing after you.
+Stray dogs are everywhere in Bali; they love chasing after motorbikes and barking.
+Avoid these dogs, and don’t hit them just because they are chasing after you.
 Drive on as fast as you can and get away from them.

 10) Get surfboard racks on the bike

-Extra point added: 20/1/20: try not to rent those bikes that have super loud mufflers.
-There are a number of bike rental companies that offer these types off trail bikes or custom bikes that make an absolutely terrible sound.
-This is really common in areas like Canggu, Legian and Seminyak where young impressionable kids want to rent the loudest bike possible.
-It’s deafening and just adds to the noise pollution.
-No one likes them ( especially the locals ) and you just look like a complete idiot.
-Avoid these loud bikes and Bali will be a quieter and much better place for everyone!
+Extra point added: 20/1/20: try not to rent those bikes with loud mufflers.
+Several bike rental companies offer these types of trail bikes or custom bikes that make terrible sounds.
+This is common in areas like Canggu, Legian and Seminyak, where young impressionable kids want to rent the loudest bike possible.
+It’s deafening and adds to the noise pollution.
+No one likes them ( especially the locals ), and you look like a complete idiot.
+Avoid these loud bikes, and Bali will be a quieter and much better place for everyone!

-If you renting a villa through us at Bali Villa Escapes and want a motorbike waiting for you at the villa when you arrive, we can easily arrange this for you.
-Please speak to your reservation manager who will be more than happy to get this organised for you so when you arrive it has a full tank of petrol ready for you to start exploring the area around the villa.
+If you are renting a villa through us at Bali Villa Escapes and want a motorbike waiting for you at the villa when you arrive, we can easily arrange this for you.
+Please speak to your reservation manager, who will be more than happy to organise this for you so that when you arrive, it has a full tank of petrol ready for you to start exploring the area around the villa.

-Even better some villas have their own scooters available for guests to use, so ask about that as well.
-If you need a surfboard rack on the scooter let us know as well in advance.
+Even better, some villas have scooters for guests to use, so ask about that.
+If you need a surfboard rack on the scooter, let us know in advance.